 Gospel Community Groups

-Gospel Community Groups exist to encourage each other in faithfulness to the Lord by carrying one another's burdens and living on mission as a community grounded in the gospel.
+The New Testament is full of "one another" commands that cannot be obeyed apart from community.
+At Immanuel, Gospel Community Groups (GCGs) exist to encourage each other in faithfulness to the Lord by carrying one another's burdens & living on mission as a community grounded in the gospel.

 Groups of 8-12 people meet in each other's homes on a regular basis to point each other to Jesus, care for each others' practical needs, and together reach unbelievers with the gospel.
 If you have questions about GCGs, feel free to reach out!

 Gospel Community Groups (GCGs) are anchored in the gospel, and so they worship God together (1 Cor.
 10:31).

 Organized into groups of 10-20 people, GCGs sing, pray, and encourage one another in faithfulness to God and all in the midst of the often perplexing details of life.